warriordog/DotnetDiscordBotTemplate/README.md

 # DotnetDiscordBotTemplate
 Template project for creating Discord bots with .NET, using the DSharpPlus library.
 Sample code is completely cross-platform and modular.
-Use of Jetbrain Rider is recommended, but not required.
-The code should be fully runnable with Visual Studio, VS Code, or the dotnet CLI.
+Use of Jetbrains Rider is recommended but not required.
+This repository should also work with with Visual Studio, VS Code, or the dotnet CLI.

 ### Requirements
 * .NET 5